Data Kinesthetics | Data Sensorium

-Data Sensorium 1 - Environmental Migration is a performance project that expresses migratory data through movement and graphics.
+Data Sensorium 1 - Environmental Migration is a performance project that expresses migratory data through movement.
 The work explores environmental migration data from the Internal Displacement Monitoring Centre with the intent to raise awareness on the relationship between climate change and disaster displacement.
-It does this through a process of data visualization and data embodiment.
+It does this through a process of data visualization and data kinesthetics.

 Data Sensorium choreographic process diagram.

-In spring (2022), I began work on Data Sensorium 1 – Environmental Migration.
+In spring 2022, I began work on Data Sensorium 1 – Environmental Migration.
 Working with dancer Isabelle Edgar, we encoded variables as gestures and developed a movement score for progressing through the Internal Disaster Monitoring Centre data.
-In addition, I created a digital dashboard that reinforces the movement score with data visualizations and a choreographic interface.
-The visualizations were programmed in JavaScript using the d3.js library (explore the visualizations here).
-The interface, co-developed with Jordan Kruguer, uses machine vision and learning to recognize the gestures and provide visual feedback for supporting dance literacy.
-The work is currently 20 minutes long. 🔎 See the lecture-performance video at bottom! 👁
+In addition, I created a choreographic interface that reinforces the movement score with data visualizations and video feedback.
+The visualizations were programmed in JavaScript using the d3.js library.
+The video element, co-developed with Jordan Kruguer, uses machine vision and learning to recognize the gestures and provide visual feedback for supporting dance literacy.
+The work is 20 minutes long. 🔎 Videos at bottom! 👁

 Articles, Presentations, and Exhibitions!